 The 3 biggest obstacles to speaking with confidence on camera

-A guest blog by Sarina Mann, Breakthrough Public Speaking
+A Collaborative post by Sarina Mann, Breakthrough Public Speaking

 Over the years of coaching people on how to be confident on camera and also keeping in mind my own experience, I realised there were three common obstacles.